November 3-6, 2022

 Fees include lodging and most meals.

-$300 deposit required, payment in full due at the start of the retreat
+$300 deposit required, payment in full due four weeks prior to the start of the retreat.

 Refunds, Cancellations and Financial Assistance (scholarship) will be considered on an individual basis.

-Once we have received your registration and application forms, we will contact you to schedule a phone interview in discussing more of your goals and assessing the best fit for you in this program.
+You will receive an email confirmation of your registration and will also be contacted by one of our facilitators to discuss more of your goals and assess the best fit for you in this program.

 Scott and Kary are good men.
 The word ‘good’ can be read as a middling compliment—it is not.
 It is an assessment of their character, gifting, passion, commitment and heart for Jesus.
 They are men whose goodness rings like a clarion call to life.
 They are kind, bold, and wise men who know how to speak to the deepest parts of our heart to expose our brokenness and invite us to the glory of redemption.
 They are honest, true to the heart, and kind.
 If you want to grow, these men have walked the dark paths in their own lives, and with many others, and they will walk with you into a goodness that is worth all the struggle.
 They are dear friends.